ShubhamGangawane/Titanic-Dataset/README.md

 - Random Forest Classifier

 ### Visualization part 🎥
-- Also applied some visualization techniques like :- countplot , pie-chart , distplot , boxplot , heatmap etc.
+- Also applied some visualization techniques like Seaborn and Matplotlib :- countplot , pie-chart , distplot , boxplot , heatmap etc.